Undergraduate Certificate in the History of Art

 English language requirements

 Please check the information on the specific English language requirements for this course.
-Applicants are required to have the higher-level scores.
+Applicants are required to have higher-level scores.

 Pathways

-In the undergraduate programme, as well as the Certificate in the History of Art, we also offer the Certificate of Higher Education and the Diploma in the History of Art.
+In the undergraduate programme, we also offer the Diploma in the History of Art.
 At postgraduate level we offer the Postgraduate Certificate in Architectural History, the MSt in the History of Design, the MSt in Literature and Arts, the DPhil in Architectural History and DPhil in Literature and Arts.

 If you are planning on embarking on a new career as a result of your studies, or hope to progress in your current field, you can access help and advice through the University Careers Service.